Grief Is A Complex And Individual Experience, And There Is No Set Timeline For Healing.

 - Affirming what is normal through the grief journey.

-- Maintaining a connection with your loved one whilst moving on with your life.
+- Maintaining a connection with your loved one while moving on with your life.